scristalli/sql-developer-keepalive/README.md

-# keepalive extension for Oracle SQL Developer 4+ #
+# README REWORK IN PROGRESS #

-Head over to the [official site](http://scristalli.github.io) for setup instructions and downloads!
+In the meanwhile, consult the [old site](http://scristalli.github.io) for setup instructions and downloads!